example42/example42.github.io/_drafts/2019-12-24-HDM-released.md

 Data must be able to be modified by a person which:
 - has no knowledge on Git
 - has no knowledge on Puppet
-- only runs Windows
+- only runs Windows on Workstation
-- optionally only shows data, but does not allow modification

 Therefore we decided to develop HDM.